LonelyNinja/lonelyninja.github.io/docs/guides/rules_enforcement.md

 Bad faith or malicious players rarely hide.
 Players allergic to teamwork will say things like,  “No, I don’t care the flags go West, fuck you.
 I’m doing what I want.
 I don’t give a shit.”

-Document more ambiguous teamwork violations in #problem-players, add a BM note, and share video clips so admins can make an informed judgment of the player.
+Document more ambiguous teamwork violations in `#problem-players`, add a BM note, and share video clips so admins can make an informed judgment of the player.

 ## Team Balance